Part 1 - Foot Care Nurse Course (Theory)

 Prior to registering for FCN Part 1, all prospective students are encouraged to read the FCN Part 1 Course Outline and Appendix A for information on course prerequisites and complete course details.
 For more information about FCN Part 2, please visit the FCN Part 2 (Clinical) page of the Foot Care Kingston website and read the FCN Part 2 Course Outline.
 Note that students are required to start Part 2 within 12 months of achieving a passing grade from Part 1.

-2018 Part 1 Foot Care Nurse Course Dates
+Upcoming Foot Care Nurse (Part 1) Course Dates

 Self-Assessments for Prospective Students